The loneliness of Fox News' Bret Baier

 The lies that Dominion switched votes from then-President Donald Trump to Democratic nominee Joe Biden in the 2020 election were pushed by Trump, his inner circle and his supporters.
 They often did so on Fox News, amplified and even - as Fox founder Rupert Murdoch conceded in testimony — sometimes endorsed by Fox stars.

-Millions of viewers abandoned Fox after Election Night, when it became the first U.S. network to project that Biden would take Arizona.
+Millions of viewers abandoned Fox for more conservative pro-Trump outlets after Election Night, when it became the first U.S. network to project that Biden would take Arizona.
 Dominion alleges the Murdochs and the network encouraged such false claims of electoral fraud to win back those viewers.
+Fox has regained its strong competitive footing, though all cable news has suffered declines as cord-cutting affects the industry.

 According to Baier's current and former colleagues, he stands very much alone at Fox News — which has been pushed even farther to the right since the outset of the Trump years.
 Anchor Shepard Smith left Fox News in 2019 after primetime star Tucker Carlson targeted him on the air and the network did not publicly defend him.
 Fox News Sunday host Chris Wallace departed and two commentators who frequently appeared on Baier's show resigned in late 2021 after Carlson's avid defense of people who participated in the violent attack on the U.S. Congress in January 2021.